ColeDoh/DataExploration/index.md

 ## Dataset

+This data shows the amount of overdose deaths for Connecticut residents from 2012 to 2018.
+This includes drugs like heroin, fentanyl, and cocaine.
+The data is also broken up into many different sub categories including sex, race, age, and loacation of the death(city and county).
+This dataset was found on kaggle which is a free to use website where users can publish and explore data sets.
+The data set was published by a women named Ruchi Bhatia, a data scientist at OpenMind.
+She is a Kaggle grandmaster meaning she is well respected and reliable.
+She produced this data "to examine trends in polysubstance detection associated with drug-related overdose deaths".

+Specifically I am interested in this data because I have had friends who have had drug problems in the past.
+I am interested to find out the specific driving forces for which demographic abuses these drugs the most.
+Even though this is only for the state of Connecticut, I am interested in finding out the current trends for each specific drug.
+I specifically want to learn more about which drug is the most dangerous amonst all the others.
+This will be a great oppurtunity to share this information with friends, family, and others who might be dealing with a drug problem.

 Describe your data set, including a link to the data.
 - What is this data about?
 - Who collected or produced this dataset?
 Why?